horga83/Latching-Relay-Board/README.md

 # Latching-Relay-Board
 Latching ESP32 relay board with analog and inputs

-This is a 16 point Latching relay board by VE7FRG.
+This is a 16 point Latching relay board by me, VE7FRG.
 This board was designed for solar powered, mountain top, radio repeater sites but is certainly not limited to that use.
 ![relay_board-800](https://github.com/horga83/Latching-Relay-Board/assets/2425304/6049794b-617f-4010-b2ef-43ba544a5afc)